 Why

 Experiential Arts?

-This isn’t the story we’ve been told (and sold) however—not in the West at least.
-Ushered in by “high art” ideals of the European Renaissance only 500 years ago, our idea of art and “the arts” today is often presentational rather than participatory, with audiences observing art and artists rather than interacting with them.
+This isn’t the story we’ve been told (and sold) in the West however.
+Ushered in by “high art” ideals of the European Renaissance only 500 years ago, our idea of art and “the arts” today is often presentational rather than participatory, with audiences spectating rather than interacting with art, artists, and/or one another.

-Experiential Arts works to renew the participatory nature and community-driven purposes of artmaking by inviting artists to make art with audiences rather than for audiences.
-This not only generates more interest and attendance in the arts, it offers artists limitless creative possibilities.
+Experiential Arts works to renew the communal and participatory nature of artmaking by inviting artists to make art with audiences rather than to, for, or at audiences.
+This not only stands to generate more interest and attendance in the arts, it empowers artists to imagine new possibilities for artmaking and the purposes it can serve.

+Why